CP1404/Practicals/prac_06/README.md

     Now **add names** (literals) to the constructors where you create Car objects in the used_cars.py program.
     Test your work and make sure you can now make and view named cars.

+8. In your used_cars.py program, just print your car object/s to make sure that the `__str__` method is working as expected.

 # Intermediate Exercises